-Linguistics is a problem-solving oriented discipline, sharing much with the sciences.
-It is the study of how languages are structured, how they are used, and how they change through time.
+Linguistics has a lot in common with the sciences, being a problem-solving oriented discipline.
+It is the study of how languages are structured, how they are used, and how they change over time.

 Unlike courses in a language, where the point is to gain an automatic, unconscious ability to use the language, courses in linguistics attempt to develop a fully explicit, scientific theory of how language works.
 Linguistics thus offers a unique combination of humanistic and scientific concerns.